gtampdotcom/fujinet-battleship/README.md

-# Fuji Battleships
+# FujiNet Battleship
-This is a WIP cross platform game client for the Fuji Battleships server.
+This is a WIP cross platform game client for the FujiNet Battleship server.